Section 4: Video Ad Creative Best Practices

 What’s the best way to get more results from your user acquisition advertising?
 Fresh video ad creative.

 Given how competitive advertising is, quantitative creative testing is essential.
-So let’s use those same principles in our video tests by breaking video ads down into their essential parts.
-Those would include:
+So let’s use those same principles in our video tests by breaking video ad creative down into their essential parts.

 Here’s how to optimize each of those elements.

 Check your competitors’ ads to see which pieces of ad copy they’re using over and over again.
 A simple twist on what’s been working for them could be your next big win.